 Reason 9.
-FAP Providers Lay the Foundation for Supply Chain Finance
+Freight Payment Providers Lay the Foundation for Supply Chain Finance

-Another advantage to FAP outsourcing is supply chain financing (SCF) – a tool for capital optimization that many organizations use to pay for raw materials and other large-dollar purchases.
+Another advantage to outsourcing is supply chain financing (SCF) – a common tool for working capital optimization that many large organizations use.
 Generally speaking, SCF programs allow the buyer (shipper) to extend payment terms significantly – from 45 to 90 days, for example.
 Buyers would normally be reluctant to extend their terms and incur the risk of supplier friction or failure.

 However, when the shipper works with a large bank or other SCF partner, the bank/partner funds early payment to the supplier.
 And while the supplier can get paid early, the buyer doesn’t have to give up its cash until day 90.
 The buyer is able to improve its capital ratios, and the carrier receives much-needed cash more quickly.